 What would it have looked like had it been launched by hackers with a motivation?
 If someone wanted to disrupt the census to change the allocation of funds for a city, town or village, could that change the budget for education?
 We’ve seen a rise in false information filing in the USA with fraud being committed for IRS Tax Return filings.
 Could this be possible to disrupt or change budgets with false information?

 What if the attackers were using DDoS as a smoke screen to distract the people managing their site while they actually find vulnerabilities?
 Could a data loss have happened while they were busy working to restore service?
 Personal data is key for hackers to exploit other systems for financial gains.
 How valuable would the census data be for accelerating financial fraud?

-DDoS prevention isn’t the only thing that would have been needed in order to have assuredness of data integrity and data confidentiality.
+DDoS prevention and DDoS mitigation isn’t the only thing that would have been needed in order to have assuredness of data integrity and data confidentiality.
 Because an IP address is not a valid identifier, how do they know unique users were the ones filing the online forms?
 Device fingerprinting and anti-bot technologies could have given them greater visibility into the users of the system.
 From all of the articles published on this, I’ve not seen any methodologies or data that would suggest they have the tools to know whether or not the data integrity is there.